best-practice-and-impact/govcookiecutter/README.md

 # govcookiecutter
-A cookiecutter template for data science projects within UK Government.
+A cookiecutter template for data science projects written in Python or R within UK Government.

 This repository replaces the original [`cookiecutter-data-science-gds`](https://github.com/ukgovdatascience/cookiecutter-data-science-gds), which has been archived.
 Please start using this one.